Pullusb/GP_onion_peel/README.md

 <!--
 ## TODO:
+- chose with key placement to use (closest to current frame ? active layer ? both ?)

+Bonus:
 - refresh choices (now refresh only current):
     - Add choice to refresh all
-- chose with key placement to use (closest to current frame ? active layer ? both ?)

-Bonus:
-- Filter by key type (EZ...
-I think)
 - Direct frame offset mode (instead of key offset), might not be usefull at all...

 -->

 ## Changelog:

+0.6.0

+- pref: added addon preferences
+    - ui: Depth offset properties is now in addon preferences
+    - feat: Default onion peel color can be set at file opening if toggled on in preferences

+- feat: Button to toggle the whole x-ray on or off (both object and peels)
+- feat: Tell if a peel is empty when trying to transform (out of the keyframe range so not displayed)
+- fix: unlock middle-mouse during transform modal

 0.5.4